 [right after Eric propsed on the Na Pali Coast of Kauai]

 After 5 ½ years with my incredible partner, Eric, we’re now blissfully engaged!
 This means we have to plan a wedding, but where do we even begin?
 There are endless amounts of wedding blogs, countless Pinterest boards, several wedding expos each year in every city, and hundreds of wedding vendors to comb through when one gets engaged.
+Plus, I have to choose if we want an outdoor wedding, using the marquee hire london has to offer or if we want an indoor wedding and need a grand venue.
+As well as choose a dress, invites, food and all the rest.
 And let me tell you, you get engaged and almost immediately the questions come pouring in.
 Did you set a date yet?
 Where are you going to get married?
 What are your colors going to be?
+Will you be looking at the wedding photography Charlottesville is known for or are you going to get an artistic member of the family to do it?
 Are you kidding me people?!
 I just got engaged six weeks ago.
 What I can tell you is that we decided to hire a wedding planner and so far we are incredibly happy that we did!

 You may be asking yourself, why did we hire a wedding planner?
 Do we have a limitless budget for our wedding that we can splurge on a planner?
 Absolutely not.
 My fiance and I are funding a majority of our wedding independently.
 What you might not realize about wedding planners is that they can save you a ton of money not to mention save you from becoming bridezilla and spending every night after work emailing vendors.